brightfame/ssh-iam/README.md

 # Brightfame SSH IAM

-A light weight client for authenticating SSH users using their IAM public keys.
+A lightweight client for authenticating SSH users using their IAM public keys.

 ## Features